ARMmbed/mbed-device-connector-documentation/docs/Quick-guide.md

 ### Prerequisites

-You will need a few pieces of hardware and software to get everyting running properly.
+You will need a few pieces of hardware and software to get everything running properly.

+<span class="tips">**Tip:** You may need access permission to the private GitHub repos referenced in this section.
+Please [contact us](https://cloud.mbed.com/contact) to request access.</span>

 #### Hardware